 For example, my waist is 31 inches, giving me an ideal biceps and neck size of 15.5 inches.
 Fortunately, that puts my ideal neck size well below what would put me at higher risk for developing sleep apnea.

 These are loose ratios, though.
-Our necks can vary in length, as can the size of our traps, as can the width of our shoulders.
+Our necks can vary in length, as can the size of our traps, as can our shoulders’ width.
 It might be that your neck looks best at a size that’s a little different from those recommendations.
 Still, it’s the best rule of thumb that we have.

 The good news about the ideal neck size being so reasonable is that although it took me over two years to go from ten to fifteen-inch biceps, it only took a few months to bring my fourteen-inch neck up to sixteen inches.
 Building an aesthetic neck is far easier than bulking up the rest of our bodies.